DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/screenshots-and-videos.md

 ### Custom Path Patterns

-You can override the default path pattern for both screenshots and videos.
+You can override the default path pattern for screenshots and videos.

 To compose a custom pattern, use placeholders described in the [Path Pattern Placeholders](#path-pattern-placeholders) section.